Design of Antiferromagnetic Second-order Band Topology with Rotation Topological Invariants in Two Dimensions

 \keywords{ }

 \textit{Introduction. ---} In the past decade, the progress of higher-order topological insulators (HOTIs) has significantly enriched the bulk-boundary correspondence in topological phases of matter~\cite{science.aah6442}.
-For a $n$th order topological insulator (TI) in $d$ spatial dimensions, protected in-gap states are featured at its $(d-n)$ dimensional boundary with $1<n\leq d$.
+For a $n$th-order topological insulator (TI) in $d$ spatial dimensions, protected in-gap states are featured at its $(d-n)$ dimensional boundary with $1<n\leq d$.
 Among various HOTIs, two-dimensional (2D) second-order topological insulators (SOTIs) that possess a gapped bulk and no gapless edge states have attracted enormous research interest~\cite{nature25777,PhysRevLett.120.026801,PhysRevLett.124.036803,PhysRevLett.119.246401,PhysRevLett.123.256402,PhysRevLett.123.216803,acs.nanolett.9b02719,2021Higher-order,ma2022phononic}.
-A 2D SOTI manifests topologically protected $0$-dimensional (0D) corner states, which are usually depicted by fractionally quantized corner charge whose quantization is symmetry protected and can change in discrete jumps at topological phase transitions~\cite{science.aba7604,PhysRevLett.119.246402,PhysRevB.99.245151,PhysRevResearch.1.033074,PhysRevB.103.205123}.
+A 2D SOTI manifests topologically protected $0$-dimensional (0D) corner states, which are usually depicted by fractionally quantized corner charge whose quantization is symmetry protected and can change in discrete jumps at topological phase transitions~\cite{science.aba7604,PhysRevLett.119.246402,PhysRevB.99.245151,PhysRevResearch.1.033074,PhysRevB.103.205123,Saha_2023}.
 Currently, although the 2D SOTI phase has been proposed for a long time, almost all of the experimental observations have only been verified in artificial crystal systems, such as photonic systems~\cite{2019waveguides,2019Mohammad,PhysRevLett.122.233903,2021Nonlinear,2020Multipolar}, acoustic systems~\cite{2019acoustic,2019Observation,2019sonic}, and electric circuits~\cite{2018Topolectrical-circuit,PhysRevB.98.201402,PhysRevB.99.020304}.
-Despite being the most crucial frontier of topological matter, the 2D SOTI phases in electronic materials have not been found yet, posing a great obstacle for further studies on higher-order topological physics and related application research.
-Thus, it is highly desirable to identify more experimentally accessible materials with 2D SOTI features.
+Despite being the most crucial frontier of topological matter, the 2D SOTI phases in electronic materials have not been found yet in experiments, posing a great obstacle for further studies on higher-order topological physics and related application research.